ngen-brett/gitlab-ce/doc/integration/omniauth.md

 You can add the `auto_sign_in_with_provider` setting to your GitLab configuration to automatically redirect login requests to your OmniAuth provider for authentication, thus removing the need to click a button before actually signing in.

-For example, when using the Azure integration, you would set the following configurations to enable auto sign in.
+For example, when using the Azure integration, you would set the following to enable auto sign in.

 For Omnibus package: